-Just like in LGA, CPUs utilizing this BGA have numerous connection points at the bottom of the chip.
+Like in LGA, CPUs utilizing this BGA have numerous connection points at the bottom of the chip.

-BGA sockets are smaller and therefore not found on desktops.
+BGA sockets are smaller and, therefore, not found on desktops.
 Notebooks, on the other hand, commonly use BGA sockets.

-However, with BGA CPUs that is not the case.
-BGA based CPUs mounted on motherboards are NOT replaceable.
+However, with BGA CPUs, that is not the case.
+BGA-based CPUs mounted on motherboards are NOT replaceable.
 These require special skills to be removed and replaced.

 Who Uses BGA Sockets?

-In the world of PCs both Intel and AMD use BGA sockets for their laptop CPU lines.
+In the world of PCs, both Intel and AMD use BGA sockets for their laptop CPU lines.